 By Brooke at Roamscapes

 Tromsø is one of the most popular destinations for seeing the northern lights because it sits within the auroral zone in the Arctic Circle, meaning your chances of seeing it are much higher than elsewhere.
-Even if you don’t see the northern lights from within the city, you can always drive or join a professional tour, and go further inland – even across the border to Sweden or Finland – to chase the aurora!
+Even if you don’t see the northern lights from within the city, you can always drive or join a professional tour, and go further inland – even across the border to Sweden or Finland – to chase the Aurora Borealis!

 October through March are the best times for seeing the northern lights in Tromsø.
 I was there in early March and although I only caught them once in my four days there.
 My guide told us that the lights had been dancing like crazy a week before.
 It still comes down to a bit of luck!